-A. No person licensed under any provision of Chapter 46-9 and 46-9.1 G.L.R.I. shall perform any pilotage duties under the overall supervision of the Commission unless he has a current "Annual Medical Certificate".

-- B. Every pilot licensed pursuant to the provisions of Chapter 46-9 and 46-9.1 G.L.R.I., shall annually during the ninety (90) days period preceding December 31st of each year have at his own expense a physical examination. - C. The results of such examinations on forms provided by the Commission shall be filed with the Commission.
-Among these forms is the examination report form which is attached hereto and designated as "Attachment A." .
-In order for a physician to accomplish the annual physical examination of a licensed pilot, the pilot is obligated to provide said physician prior to commencement of the examination with a copy of Attachment A and the physician is required to submit the form to the Commission in order for the Commission issue the Annual Medical Certificate referenced above in Section 15.11(A). - D. On or before December 31st of each year the Commission shall award said pilot satisfactorily completing the required examinations an "Annual Medical Certificate: for the following year.
-Said certificate shall be attached to the pilot's license. - E. Should the examining physician consider the health or eyesight of the pilot, such as to render him unfit to perform his required duties, the Commission shall withhold the issuance of an Annual Medical Certificate until such time after re-examination, the physician finds said pilots to be physically fit to perform his duties.
+- A. No person licensed under any provision of Chapter 46-9 and 46-9.1 G.L.R.I. shall perform any pilotage duties under the overall supervision of the Commission unless he has a current "Annual Medical Certificate". - B. Every pilot licensed pursuant to the provisions of Chapter 46-9 and 46-9.1 G.L.R.I., shall annually during the ninety (90) days period preceding December 31st of each year have at his own expense a physical examination. - C. The results of such examinations on forms provided by the Commission shall be filed with the Commission. - D. On or before December 31st of each year the Commission shall award said pilot satisfactorily completing the required examinations an "Annual Medical Certificate: for the following year.
+Said certificate shall be attached to the pilot's license. - E. Should the examining physician consider the health or eyesight of the pilot, such as to render him unfit to perform his required duties, the Commission shall withhold the issuance of a Annual Medical Certificate until such time after re-examination, the physician finds said pilots to be physically fit to perform his duties.
 The Commission may, on advice of the examining physician, issue a certificate for a shorter period of time or with limitations attached. - F. The "Annual Medical Certificate" shall automatically become suspended when a pilot becomes hospitalized for any purpose for more than seven (7) days or he is absent from duty for more than 30 days to an accident or any illness.
 Said pilot or his agent, shall cause the Commission to be notified of the circumstances of said hospitalization, illness or accident and shall supply the Commission with notice from the attending physician that he is physically fit to perform his required duties before the Commission shall reinstate his Annual Medical Certificate. - G. Any violation of the provisions of this rule shall subject said pilot to forfeit to the Commission any pilotage fees he has earned while in violation of this rule and subject him to provisions of Chapter 46-9-22 and 46-9.1-21.